SedimentHBCD (µg/kg dry weight)

 More information?

-2 de Wit C.A.
-2002.
+2 de Wit CA. 2002.
 An overview of brominated flame retardants in the environment.
 Chemosphere 46: 583-624.

 3 Miller A, Elliott JE, Elliott KH, Guigueno MF, Wilson LK, Lee S, Idrissi A. 2015.
 Brominated flame retardant trends in aquatic birds from the Salish Sea region of the west coast of North America, including a mini-review of recent trends in marine and estuarine birds.
 Science of the Total Environment 502: 60-69.